-- Bacteria have not been detected in the wells.
-However, coliform bacteria were detected in the distribution system.
-Resampling indicated that the problem had been corrected. - ▲ Nitrate levels in groundwater have been consistently low. - No violations of the standards for other regulated contaminants have been identified.
-However, there have been detections below levels considered acceptable by US EPA.
-This indicates the need for continued monitoring.
+- Bacteria has not been detected in any of the currently active wells. - ▲ Nitrate levels in groundwater are higher than background levels, which may indicate contribution from human activity. - ▲ No violations of the standards for other regulated contaminants have been identified.
+However, at the Slater Village well, there have been detections greater than half the levels considered acceptable by US EPA.
+This indicates the need for continued monitoring and may indicate the need for future management and/or treatment.

 This report summarizes assessment results for this water system.
-The assessment identifies both known and potential sources of pollution occurring in the source protection area, and ranks the water source based on the likelihood of future contamination.
-The goal of this study is to help water suppliers, local officials, residents and consumers to learn more about
+The assessment identifies both known and potential sources of pollution occurring in the source